 To sum up, we have seen that there is no clear way of maintaining the idea that gender-iconic pairs consist of two lexemes related by lexeme formation, directly or indirectly.
 It thus becomes clear that view (10a) maintains paradigm uniformity at the expense of completely failing to capture the shape of the French morphological system.
 We thus propose to adopt the alternative view (10b), and take gender-iconic pairs in French to be inflectionally rather than derivationally related.
 Under such a view, lexeme formation processes outputting gender-iconic pairs provide strategies for the derivation of both a masculine and a feminine stem, used concurrently for the formation of masculine and feminine forms.
-Hence, we have one rule forming agent nouns with stems in $-\alpha \nu$ and $-\nu$ from a verb's main stem, and a separate rule forming agent nouns with stems in $-\alpha \nu$ and $-\nu$ from a verb's Latinate stem; a rule forming nouns with stems in -je and $-je\nu$ from a noun; etc.
+Hence, we have one rule forming agent nouns with stems in $-\alpha \mu$ and $-\alpha z$ from a verb's main stem, and a separate rule forming nouns with stems in $-\beta \mu$ and $-\beta \mu \mu$ from a noun; etc.